rhystmills/rhystmills.github.io/docs/_posts/2021-03-08-switching-careers-into-programming.markdown

 ### Closing thoughts

  Plenty of brilliant software engineers come from outside of the traditional Computer Science background.
-Ultimately a company will want you for the value you bring: your work ethic, knowledge and personality - and they won't care all that much about your specific qualifications, especially if you've gone the distance of learning under your own steam.
-Don't let self doubt stop you from pursuing a career that feels like the right fit for you - there is plenty you can do to
+Ultimately a company will want you for the value you bring: your work ethic, expertise and personality - and for an entry level role, the right company will overlook specific qualifications if you've gone the distance of learning under your own steam.
+Don't let self doubt stop you from pursuing a career that feels like the right fit for you.